-The Need for Page Speed
+The Need for Website Speed

-Speed is everything in today’s digital landscape.
+Website speed is everything in today’s digital landscape.
 We live in a time where we have everything the web has to offer at our fingertips.
 Not to mention, we have it in abundance.
 When Mighty Fine was just starting out, this was something we quickly realized has extraordinary value and we became obsessed.

 Besides having an excellent design to make the right first impression, you need fast loading web pages to stay in the game.
 With any given search engine, you can get hundreds of results within less than a second.
 That’s partially why the web is so unforgiving when it comes to website speed.
 As a result of having so many options, our attention spans have become relatively limited for content.

-Milliseconds Matter with Page Speed
+Milliseconds Matter with Website Speed

 Having a fast loading website makes for Happy Customers.
 Web pages that load quickly perform better on all fronts: more engagement, higher conversion, and better user experience.
 People have become increasingly skilled at parsing content on the web.
 We scan for context and decide whether the content is worth our time.
 Faster page speeds maintain a person’s flow and allow them to efficiently scan your site which motivates them to look through more of your pages.
 We judge the performance of a website by how long people stay on a site and the number of pages they visit.